 In May 2015, after consultation, we published Economic Licensing Enforcement Guidance covering our approach to enforcing the airport economic licences and licences to provide air traffic services under the Transport Act 2000.
 The guidance outlines the legal framework in which our work fits and informs stakeholders of the enforcement powers we have and how we will use them.

 After consultation, we also published prioritisation principles that explain our approach in deciding which pieces of work to take forward in the areas of consumer protection, competition law and economic regulation.

 An airport operator whose annual turnover at the airport exceeded £1m in at least two of the last three financial years may apply for a certificate that confers rights on the operator as a statutory undertaker.
 Airport operators who already have a permission to levy airport charges issued under section 39 of the Airports Act 1986 retain their status as a statutory undertaker.
 A note on the transition between the Airports Act and Civil Aviation Act, including a list of airports that have rights as statutory undertakings is available.

-Documents relating to the CAA's powers with respect to the European Directive on airport charges, including a list of the regulated airports, are available on The Airport Charges Regulations 2011.
+Documents relating to our powers with respect to the European Directive on airport charges, including a list of the regulated airports, are on The Airport Charges Regulations 2011.

-Documents relating to the CAA's powers with respect to are available in the section on Airports (Ground handling) Regulations 1997.
+Documents relating to our economic powers with respect to groundhandling are available on the page on Airports (Groundhandling) Regulations 1997.

-The CAA is currently looking to provide clarity on its expected approach to the economic regulation of any new capacity expansion of London airports and any associated costs that may be incurred during Q6 and subsequently.
-The current plan for this workstream is set out here.
+We are currently looking to provide clarity on our expected approach to the economic regulation of any new capacity expansion of London airports and any associated costs that may be incurred during Q6 and subsequently.
+Information on this is available here.